Harold C. Lyon Jr.

-Harold C. Lyon Jr. (April 26, 1935 – November 9, 2019) was an American Guest Professor of Medical Education at the University of Munich, Germany (Ludwig Maximilians University) where he did research and taught physicians to be more effective teachers.
+Harold C. Lyon Jr. (April 26, 1935 – November 9, 2019) was an American Guest Professor of Medical Education at LMU Munich in Germany, where he did research and taught physicians to be more effective teachers.
 He is known for his work as an educator and psychologist with focus on person-centered teaching and therapy.
 He was an author, educator, psychologist, and outdoor writer.
-He was the author of 7 books and 150 articles on subjects including military strategy, leadership, education, multimedia, psychology, research, hunting, and fishing.
+Lyon was the author of 7 books and 150 articles on subjects including military strategy, leadership, education, multimedia, psychology, research, hunting, and fishing.
 He was a featured speaker about his outdoor books and articles at sport, fishing and hunting shows in New England and in Germany.
-He participated in research showing that interactive multi-media for teaching medical students clinical reasoning and diagnosis results in significant efficiency gains compared to traditional text material with the same content.
+He participated in research showing that interactive multimedia for teaching medical students clinical reasoning and diagnosis results in significant efficiency gains compared to traditional text material with the same content.

-Lyon was a graduate of the U.S. Military Academy at West Point (BS), George Washington University (MA), and the University of Massachusetts (EdD) He was a former Ranger-paratrooper Army officer, serving in the 101st Airborne Division, and as aide to the commanding general of the Second Infantry Division, sent to Oxford Mississippi in 1962 to enforce the court orders to integrate James Meredith into the University of Mississippi and integrate the University of Alabama in 1963 against the wishes of Governor George Wallace.
+Lyon was a graduate of the U.S. Military Academy at West Point (BS), George Washington University (MA), and the University of Massachusetts (EdD).
+He was a former Ranger-paratrooper Army officer, serving in the 101st Airborne Division.
+As aide to the commanding general of the Second Infantry Division, Lyon was sent to Oxford, Mississippi, in 1962 to enforce the court orders to integrate James Meredith into the University of Mississippi and integrate the University of Alabama in 1963, against the wishes of Governor George Wallace.
 Lyon served as the first Director of Education for the Gifted & Talented in the U.S. Department of Education for eight years, Project Officer for the Federal role in the development of Sesame Street, assistant to the president of Ohio University, consultant to the White House Task Force on the Gifted and Talented, and has served on the faculties of Georgetown University as Distinguished Visiting Scholar in Psychology, Antioch College as Abraham Maslow Professor, Dartmouth Medical School as C. Everett Koop Fellow, Notre Dame College as Professor of Health Sciences, and the University of Massachusetts as Horace Mann Lecturer.
-He has been a Fulbright Professor, a NIH Fogarty Senior International Fellow, and an Apple Fellow in Germany.
+He was a Fulbright Professor, a NIH Fogarty Senior International Fellow, and an Apple Fellow in Germany.
 He authored the White Paper for President Carter leading to the establishment of the U.S. Department of Education.